 Eyes on Brickell strives to be the best eye clinic in Miami, meeting all of your eye care needs with unwavering commitment.
 Led by Dr. Antoine Copty, an internationally trained optometric physician with over 10 years of experience, we aim to provide the most advanced, comprehensive eye care.
-Our eye care specialists perform Visual Field Screening Test, also known as periphery and Visual Field Testing, to assess the overall sensitivity and integrity of a person’s visual field.
+Our eye care specialists perform Visual Field Screening Test, also known as periphery and Visual Field Examination, to assess the overall sensitivity and integrity of a person’s visual field.

 We understand how difficult it can be to diagnose and treat eye conditions as they worsen.
 Thus, we recommend patients to undergo this eye test to detect any abnormalities caused due to neurological disorders and other eye conditions.
 We use this invaluable tool to detect visual field defects, so that we can quickly implement intervention and provide appropriate treatment.